dimzachar/xGoals-mlops/README.md

 - **Adminer**: A lightweight database management tool that provides a web interface to manage the PostgreSQL database.
 It's accessible on port `8081`.
 - **Grafana**: An open-source platform for monitoring and observability.
 With Grafana, you can visualize the metrics from your application in real-time, making it easier to detect anomalies, drifts, and overall model performance.
 Grafana is accessible on port `3000` and is configured with custom data sources and dashboards.

-### Setting Up Monitoring
+#### Setting Up Monitoring

 The `ModelService` class is responsible for handling incoming data, making predictions, and monitoring drift.
 When the buffer of incoming data reaches a certain threshold (`BUFFER_THRESHOLD`), the drift monitoring process is triggered.
 The `monitor_drift` method computes the aforementioned metrics and stores them in the database.

-Make sure to delete streams in the end
+Make sure to delete streams using the

 ```bash
 aws kinesis delete-stream --stream-name shot_predictions && aws kinesis delete-stream --stream-name xgoals_events
 ```

-and any other service.
+command in the end and any other service that is open.

-# Terraform
+## Terraform

 This is an infrastructure as code (IaC) tool for building, changing, and versioning infrastructure safely and efficiently.
-We use Terraform to automate the process of setting up and managing the cloud infrastructure, including the Kinesis streams and Lambda functions.
+Terraform is used to automate the process of setting up and managing the cloud infrastructure, including the Kinesis streams and Lambda functions.
 The files can be found in the `infrastructure` folder.
 You need to have Terraform installed in your EC2 machine, instructions [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
 See the [course notes](https://github.com/dimzachar/mlops-zoomcamp/blob/master/notes/Week_6/terraform_intro.md) for further details.

-Before you start make sure to manually create state bucket
+Before you start, ensure that you manually create the state bucket using the following command:

 ```bash
 aws s3api create-bucket --bucket tf-state-xgoals-mlops